Alvorada-Dev/technical-tests/product-manager.md

 - How you prioritize
 - How you define success
 - How you align teams
-- How you manage tradeoffs
-- How you ensure learning while shipping
-- How you balance speed and scale

 We are not looking for a fixed format.